bytescout/pdf-co-api-samples/Add Text And Images To PDF/C#/Add Text by finding target coordinates/README.md

-## How to add text and images to PDF in C# using PDF.co Web API

-### The tutorial below will demonstrate how to add text and images to PDF in C#

-Learn how to add text and images to PDF in C# with this source code sample.
-Want to add text and images to PDF in your C# app?
-PDF.co Web API is designed for it.
-PDF.co Web API is the flexible Web API that includes full set of functions from e-signature requests to data extraction, OCR, images recognition, pdf splitting and pdf splitting.
-Can also generate barcodes and read barcodes from images, scans and pdf.
+## How to add text and images to PDF in C# with PDF.co Web API PDF.co Web API: the Rest API that provides set of data extraction functions, tools for documents manipulation, splitting and merging of pdf files.
+Includes built-in OCR, images recognition, can generate and read barcodes from images, scans and pdf.

-This code snippet below for PDF.co Web API works best when you need to quickly add text and images to PDF in your C# application.
-Just copy and paste the code into your C# application’s code and follow the instruction.
-Use of PDF.co Web API in C# is also explained in the documentation included along with the product.

-Download free trial version of PDF.co Web API from our website with this and other source code samples for C#.

 ## REQUEST FREE TECH SUPPORT